arunasurya/academy/README.md

 # Academy

-This is a step-by-step guide to share my own perspective on certain technologies.
-It might be valuable to people with no background in technology.
+The aim of this project is to share my learning process and understanding of technology.
+It can be valuable to people with no technical background.
+The broad scope of this project includes topics related to Bisq, Bitcoin, git and otherss.

 - [Terminal basics](terminal.md)
 - [git basics](git.md)